SEM-GAT: Explainable Semantic Pose Estimation using Learned Graph Attention: Introduction

 \section{Introduction}

 Robust and reliable localisation is a key component in the software pipeline of autonomous mobile systems, ensuring their safe navigation and task execution.
-Localisation can be split into the sub-tasks of pose estimation and place recognition, both equally important to the autonomous pipeline.
+Localisation can be split into the sub-tasks of place recognition and pose estimation, both equally important to the autonomous pipeline.

 Lidar-based pose estimation relies on accurate pointcloud registration to estimate the displacement between two pointclouds and eventually align them.
 Registration is commonly achieved by extracting local or global descriptors, either handcrafted \cite{He2016M2DP,rusu2009fpfh} or learned \cite{sun2020dagc,Zhang2019pcan}, to identify distinctive keypoint matches.
 There has been an increase in semantic- and segments-based descriptor methodologies in recent years \cite{Dube2017SegMatch,Li2021b}, offering a good compromise between local and global descriptors combining the advantages of both.